powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 In iIDM each area defines the boundary points to be considered in the interchange. iIDM supports two ways of modeling area boundaries:
 - either via an equipment terminal,
-- or via a DanglingLine boundary.
+- or via a BoundaryLine boundary.

-In the DanglingLine case, the flow at the boundary side is considered as it should be, for both unpaired DanglingLines and DanglingLines paired in a TieLine.
+In the BoundaryLine case, the flow at the boundary side is considered as it should be, for both unpaired BoundaryLines and BoundaryLines paired in a TieLine.

 ### Slack bus mismatch attribution
 Depending on the location of the slack bus(es), the role of distributing the active power mismatch will be attributed based on the following logic: